Punk Rock (play): Reception

 The premiere received generally positive reviews with Variety saying "confirms Simon Stephens as one of the most important and exciting British playwrights working today".
-The play has also been nominated for the 2010 TMA Best New Play award.
+The play was nominated for the 2010 TMA Best New Play award.
 It was also well received by The Guardian, the Crikey blog, The Times and others.

 Some critics have criticised Stephens for unoriginality, however.
 For example, Leo Benedictus, writing for The Guardian in 2009, said "The critics spot various possible influences such as The History Boys, Another Country, Lord of the Flies, Elephant, If…, Skins, and The Catcher in the Rye."

 Legacy

 Identity Crisis

 Punk Rock inspired Identity Crisis, a drama and philosophy project, exploring the play's themes with young people in London and Manchester.

 Teaching

 Punk Rock is frequently used in Drama education in sixth form and sometimes at GCSE level in England, as well as a few other places around the world.
 There have been multiple student productions of the play, some of which the play's author, Simon Stephens, has attended.